 If the complainant is not satisfied with the outcome of the complaint or how the complaint procedure has been followed, this should first be escalated to the Accountable Body, Essex County Council.
-If it is not possible to resolve the complaint at this stage, then it will be referred to the Cities and Local Growth Unit at MHCLG.
+If it is not possible to resolve the complaint at this stage, then it will be referred to the Department for Levelling Up, Housing and Communities.

-The Cities and Local Growth Unit will be informed of any concerns raised under the whistleblowing procedure by e-mailing LEPPolicy@Communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
+Department for Levelling Up, Housing and Communities will be informed of any concerns raised under the whistleblowing procedure by e-mailing LEPPolicy@Communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.

 Each County and Unitary Council member of Accountability Board is responsible for handling and responding to Freedom of Information and Environmental Information Regulations requests relating to SELEP funded activities within their authority.
 All responses are prepared in consultation with the Secretariat.